FAQ – Ask away

 Well, we’re glad you asked.
 The VIP experience gets you great perks AND maximizes your contribution to our benefiting charities.
 What could be better?
-For a $50.00 upgrade (in addition to the regular ticket price), you get these perks:
+Add on a VIP upgrade to your ticket (in addition to the regular ticket price), and you get these perks:

 - Express entry to the event (goodbye line-ups)

 - Exclusive VIP seating area with coverage (chill out rain or shine!)

 - Luxury VIP washroom trailer (it’s nicer than my house)